-The internship allows the student to participate in the current activities or long-term plans of an institution.
-The internship is normally a minimum of eight and a maximum of twelve consecutive weeks in length, spent in placement at the host institution.
-Students are strongly encouraged to undertake the placement in the summer after the second term.
-The institutional supervisor and the intern will establish start and end dates.
-As staff members, interns are expected to work regular staff hours so that they will be integrated into the daily work environment of the institution.
+While enrolled in the internship at Ryerson, under the direction of a Ryerson faculty supervisor, the student will participate in the current activities or long-term plans of an institution.
+The internship is normally a minimum of eight and a maximum of twelve consecutive weeks in length.
+Students are strongly encouraged to undertake their internship during their third term.
+Students will present the results of the internship in their fourth term.
 2 Credits.
 Pass/Fail